 From whatever I have read so far, I found that successful people have burning goals that keep them alive.

 This suggests that if you don’t have goals in your life, you won’t achieve anything worthwhile even though you’re grinding.

 About The Authors

 This book is written by two authors: Owain Service and Rory Gallagher.

 “Owain Service is the managing director of the Behavioural Insights Team.”

-BIT researches on human behaviors and help in making policies.
+BIT researches human behaviors and helps in making policies.